top of page

 Some of her media and speaking engagements are highlighted below.

-Please reach out if you are interested in discussing future opportunities.
+Please reach out if you are interested in discussing future speaking opportunities, and booking Winnie.

 IMG-20231113-WA0002.jpg